Erica Mendez

-Erica Mendez is an American voice actress who has voiced in English dubs for Funimation, Bang Zoom! and Studiopolis.
+Erica Mendez is an American voice actress known primarily for her roles in English dubs of Japanese anime.
 She studied graphic design in college for three years prior to becoming a voice actress.

 Career

 Mendez's first major voice role was the titular character Pac-Man in the Pac-Man and the Ghostly Adventures video game, which was released in 2013.
 In 2014, Mendez starred as Aladdin in the Magi: The Labyrinth of Magic series and Ryuko Matoi in the English dub of Kill la Kill, the latter of which was broadcast on the Toonami block on Adult Swim.
-Some of Mendez's other major roles include Haruka Tenoh/Sailor Uranus in the Viz Media English dub of Sailor Moon, Maki Harukawa in Danganronpa V3: Killing Harmony, Gon Freecss in the English dub of the 2011 anime adaptation of Hunter x Hunter and Retsuko in the English dub of Netflix anime series Aggretsuko, Annie in the fighting game Skullgirls, Kamisato Ayaka in Genshin Impact, Wang Ai Ling in the English-language Chinese animated series Stitch & Ai, Diane in The Seven Deadly Sins, Arle Nadja in the Puyo Puyo series, Emma in The Promised Neverland and Itsuki Sumeragi in the English dub of the Netflix anime Kakegurui.
+Some of Mendez's other major roles include Haruka Tenoh/Sailor Uranus in the Viz Media English dub of Sailor Moon, Maki Harukawa in Danganronpa V3: Killing Harmony, Gon Freecss in the English dub of the 2011 anime adaptation of Hunter x Hunter and Retsuko in the English dub of Netflix anime series Aggretsuko, Annie in the fighting game Skullgirls, Kamisato Ayaka in Genshin Impact, Rixia Mao and Elie MacDowell in The Legend of Heroes: Trails of Cold Steel series, Wang Ai Ling in the English-language Chinese animated series Stitch & Ai, Diane in The Seven Deadly Sins, Arle Nadja in the Puyo Puyo series, Emma in The Promised Neverland, Itsuki Sumeragi in the English dub of the Netflix anime Kakegurui and both White Lily Cookie and Black Pearl Cookie in Cookie Run: Kingdom.